-Spin And Sip: Where To Buy Records And Drink Great Coffee
+Sip And Spin: Where To Buy Records And Drink Great Coffee

 Founded in Brooklyn circa 2010, Black Gold prides itself on its fresh, hand-poured brew and constantly evolving stock of vinyl.
 Don’t expect to sit down here; you’re meant to sip and browse simultaneously.
-Need a way to pay for that premium cup of Joe or much sought-after album?
+Need a way to pay for that premium cup of joe or much sought-after album?
 Try hocking your old records; Black Gold buys “desirable titles” at competitive prices.
 In addition to the caffeine fix and musical titillation, Black Gold’s vintage taxidermy and antique oddities are worth a look-see, too.
-The shop garnered such a good reputation for its curated music selection and superb customer service it opened a second location in SoHo earlier this year.
+The shop garnered such a good reputation for its curated music selection and superb customer service, it opened a second location in SoHo.

-Kate’s Pie Shop Café & Records (Rockford, IL)
+Kate’s Pie Shop Café & Records (Rockford, Illinois)